DBSE-teaching/isee2019-Sky-Net/docs/_posts/2018-04-03-ISEE-2019-initial-post.md

 <li>Coding - Concentrated on the functionalities rather than UI</li>
 <li>How to work in parallel – management on individuals activity was tracked in Trello.
 We assigned user stories among individual members.</li>
 <li>How to merge code - In every page, each and every one worked on different functionalities and integrated the code.</li>
-<li>Software comparability - Initial checks - Android Studio Issues - For couple of us couldn‘t connect and run the code in the emulator.
+<li>Software comparability - Initial checks - Android Studio Issues - For couple of us couldn‘t connect and run the code in the emulator.</li>
  </ul>

 ![Deadline image]({{site.baseurl}}/images/Trello2.png "Trello"){:height="50%" width="100%"}